PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 retain its guarded reconciliation result without changing the following Conv- input owner boundary.
 Commit and push only; do not create or update a pull request.

+## Primary final Pad reconciliation characterization checkpoint

+`repair_channel_last_inputs_for_channel_first_pad()` inserts its adapter, constant, and Transpose only when `repaired_channel_last_inputs_for_channel_first_pad` increments.
+Optional layout-state sync is under the same positive predicate.
+The zero path has no pruning or cleanup, and existing positive/native-NCHW/unproven-mismatch tests cover both paths plus GraphIndex/layout-state consistency.

+A strict expected-failure primary-path contract requires a stable `_final_pad_layout_static_shape_stats` zero dictionary and assigns the opt-in complete reconciliation result under the unchanged positive guard.
+The guarded topological sort and following `final_conv_input_stats` owner remain fixed.

+At implementation, add only result plumbing.
+Do not change Pad matching, adapter construction, lineage, GraphIndex mutation, layout sync, result schema, guard, sort, Conv boundary, dependencies, or TensorFlow behavior.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- terminal orchestration and Pad owner: `7 passed, 1 xfailed`
+- expanded broad related gate plus Pad/rank-6 coverage:
+  `569 passed, 1 xfailed in 28.54s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final Pad reconciliation contract; there are no unexpected failures.